Admissions – All You Need to Know

 A maximum of 75 percent of the credits required for a degree program may come from transfer credit or a combination of transfer credit and experiential credit (other than those credits earned at Laurus College).
 Credit awarded for experiential or equivalent learning cannot exceed 25 percent of the credits required for a degree.

 Is Professional Training for a Rewarding and In-Demand Career Right For You?
 Get More Info…

-If you’re interested in learning more about training for a fulfilling career and a brighter future, and exploring whether Laurus College is right for you, fill out the form on this page to receive more information.
+If you’re interested in learning more about training for a fulfilling career and a brighter future, and exploring whether Laurus College is right for you, call 805-267-1690.